Second Story Women's Centre supports women and gender-diverse people, provides safer spaces, and advocates for social change.

 Heather was a member of the Second Story board 2017-2018 and has been involved in feminist and human rights activism since the 1980s.
 Originally from Halifax, she lived in Toronto for 20 years before making the South Shore her home with her family.
 Her professional background includes theatre, corporate communications and events production, and most recently local government.
 She worked for the Town of Lunenburg as Assistant Clerk/Communications before moving on to the Village of Chester, where she currently works as Clerk/Treasurer.
 She brings expertise in governance, policy-making, communications, and public engagement to the table.
 She is highly motivated by community and is committed to helping rebuild SSWC to continue its critical work serving women and gender-diverse people.

-Kelly Goudie: Board Member
+Kelly Goudie: Vice Chair of the Board

 Kelly Goudie is originally from Newfoundland and Labrador.
 She earned a Nutrition degree from Acadia University in 1999, a Health Education degree from Dalhousie in 2003 and a Masters in Global Health from Trinity College Dublin in 2018.
 She began working in Happy Valley Goose Bay for Labrador Regional Health Services as a Primary Health Care Facilitator, she then moved to the position of Health Promotion and Wellness Coordinator in which she worked for 13 years.
 She is currently employed by Nova Scotia Health Authority as a Health Promotion Specialist working for Mental Health and Addictions in Bridgewater.
 Kelly enjoys working with communities and has taken a community development approach to health promotion.
 This has involved her in many initiatives including food security, housing, community capacity building and anti-racism.
 During her work to implement Housing First in Labrador, Kelly became involved with the Mokami Status of Women Centre.
 She joined the Board of Mokami Status of Women and helped the organization transition from a Women’s Centre into a Women’s Centre with supportive housing for women with multiple and complex needs.
 This transition required the writing of new policies, hiring and training of new staff and the designing of new programming.
 Kelly enjoys volunteering and connecting with community, something that has